Best Graphics Setting For Valorant

 The developers did not provide presets for easy visual configurations.
 We made our own presets including the best setting based on our recommendations earlier.

-On our System A tests at 1280x720 resolution, our Custom setting managed to give us 32 average fps with 26 1% low fps which is better than the Medium+Off preset with 28 average fps and only 19 1% low fps.
+On our System A tests at 1280×720 resolution, our Custom setting managed to give us 32 average fps with 26 1% low fps which is better than the Medium+Off preset with 28 average fps and only 19 1% low fps.
 Both the Medium+On and High presets are under 20 on average and 1% low fps, which is considered unplayable for this fast-paced type of game.
-With everything turned off and set to low, Low preset almost reached 60 fps on the average with over 37 1% low fps.
-Depending on your system, Low and Custom setting gives you the playable framerates.
+With everything turned off and set to low, Low preset almost reached 60 fps on average with over 37 1% low fps.
+Depending on your system, the Low and Custom setting gives you the playable framerates.

-At 1920x1080 resolution, our System B were playable on all presets.
+At 1920×1080 resolution, our System B were playable on all presets.
 Low and Medium+Off preset cracked 70 average fps with over 40 1% low fps.
 Medium+On preset is just over 50 average fps with 39 1% low fps while High preset is under 50 average fps with 27 1% low fps, which is still playable.
 Our Custom preset almost hit 70 fps with 68 average fps and 42 1% low fps.

 Summary and Recommendations

-With similar visual quality compared to Medium+On preset and yet way better performance, this means that we were successful in figuring out which settings are worth turning on and which that needs to be turned off.
+With similar visual quality compared to Medium+On preset and yet way better performance, this means that we were successful in figuring out which settings are worth turning on and which that need to be turned off.

-If you have better system than the ones we have, you can maximize the Anisotropic filtering to 16x to get clearer textures.
+If you have a better system than the ones we have, you can maximize the Anisotropic filtering to 16x to get clearer textures.